top of page

 Practical business solutions using spreadsheets.

-Spreadsheets do a fabulous job presenting and manipulating data views with pivot tables.
+Spreadsheets do a fabulous job of presenting and manipulating data views with pivot tables.
 There are currently many SaaS cloud solutions available to address this issue directly.
 Your spreadsheet files are stored centrally, synchronized, and controlled.
 An ideal solution is to connect your spreadsheets directly to your ERP system database, extract that data upon a "Refresh," and use your spreadsheets from that current data.
 Further, Business Activity Monitoring (BAM) software, such as Exact Software Event Manager or Vineyardsoft KnowledgeSync, can automatically manage updating spreadsheets and emailing them out as .xlsx or *.pdf files to users on a scheduled basis.

 Roger Pujol is a business improvement consultant and founder of Champion Business Solutions, LLC.
-He speaks and writes about encounters helping small to medium-sized businesses (SMBs) improve their business operations.
+He speaks and writes about encounters, helping small to medium-sized businesses (SMBs) improve their operations.

 © 2021 Champion Business Solutions, LLC